uilicious/k8s-pod-completion-reaper/README.md

 This listens to kubernetes event stream, and trigger a pod removal.
 In event it exits.
 This effectively prevents any form of "pod restarts" from occuring, ensuring any pod startup is done "new".

-This is to work around limitations in kubernetes currently, when mimicing such a behaviour.
+This is to work around limitations in kubernetes currently.
 See: https://github.com/kubernetes/kubernetes/issues/101933

 # ENV variable to configure the docker container